 - Special sessions by engineers and researchers who are involved in the design and development of Kibo experiments

-Young researchers and engineers in Asian countries are invited to test their ideas regarding “flight experiments,” which are normally implemented for on-ground verification and training purposes prior to full experimentation in space.
+Young researchers and engineers are invited to test their ideas regarding “flight experiments,” which are normally implemented for on-ground verification and training purposes prior to full experimentation in space.
 Through such experiments, participants have learned methods of systematic operations and the importance of teamwork - both are integral to successful research projects.
-Former participants are now successful in various fields, including advanced life chemistry and aeronautical engineering.
+Former participants are now successful in various fields, including aeronautical engineering and life science.

 Terms of Reference (TOR)